AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 - Visitors
 ---

 **Hi!** I'm Amit Levinson; I love to explore, analyze and visualize data.
-I currently live with my wife, our baby boy and our dog [Milo](https://milo-the-dog.amitlevinson.com/) in Tel-Aviv, Israel.
-My interests include Privacy & Trust, Data analytics, Visualizations, Statistics and `R`.
+I currently live with my wife, our baby boy and our dog [Milo](https://milo-the-dog.amitlevinson.com/) in Rehovot, Israel.
+My interests include Data analytics, Visualizations, Statistics and various langauges such as `R`, SQL & Python.
 That's also what you'll probably find me writing about on this website :smile:

 Make sure to visit [R-bloggers](https://www.r-bloggers.com/) & [R-weely](https://rweekly.org/) to explore many more tutorials and resources.
 Enjoy!